-An acronym for GNU's Not Unix.
+This term is an acronym for GNU's Not Unix.

 handler

 The equivalent of a manager, except that it is internal to RTEMS and forms part of the core.
 A handler is a collection of routines which provide a related set of functions.
 For example, there is a handler used by RTEMS to manage all objects.